Categories

 • Burning sand on bare feet …

-• Crowded & very noisy (running & screaming kids, loud music boxes, half naked, sandy/dirty, sweaty strangers in your photos)
+• Crowded & very noisy (running screaming kids, others’ music boxes, half naked, sandy/dirty, sweaty strangers in your photos, etc)…

 • THE hottest hours YEAR ROUND are 2-5pm.

-• THE Best time for summertime beach weddings is first hour at sunrise time.
+• THE Best time for warm-weather beach weddings is first hour at sunrise time.
 Second Best is the last hour before sundown time, sunset time.

-• Reminder: weddings are nothing like visiting the beach in your swimsuit and shorts, friend.
-Cool off by jumping in water or walk away into shade during your ceremony, are not options.
+• Reminder: its nothing like visiting the beach in your swimsuit and shorts, friend.
+Cooling off by jumping in water or walk away into some shade during your ceremony or in wedding clothes, are not options.
 So control the timing instead.

-• Seriously! sunrise or sunset times are best choices to avoid harsh sunlight issues.
+• Seriously, sunrise or sunset are 2 best choices to avoid harsh sunlight issues.

 weather heat harsh overhead lighting issues